-- an auditor or member of the audit team is engaged in providing other fee-paying services to the auditee during the course of the audit services or is in the process of making an offer to do so - the auditor has advised or consulted for the auditee within the last three years - a material proportion of the auditor's total annual revenue is derived from fee-paying services provided to the auditee - the auditor is not independent of the scoped audit items - the auditor is the incumbent internal auditor for the auditee, or - the auditor has performed an advisory or technical function for the auditee in relation to the particular project being audited.
+- an auditor or member of the audit team is engaged in providing other fee paying services to the licensee during the course of the audit services or is in the process of making an offer to do so - the auditor has provided services to the licensee within the past two years - a material proportion of the auditor's total annual revenue is derived from fee-paying services provided to the licensee - the auditor is not independent of the scoped audit items - the auditor is the incumbent internal auditor for the licensee, or - the auditor has performed an advisory or technical function for the licensee in relation to the particular project being audited within the last two years.

-An auditor who has been nominated or appointed to conduct an audit must notify IPART as soon as they become aware of an actual or potential conflict of interest.
-The auditor must provide any information to IPART, on request, concerning any actual or potential conflict of interest.
+If the auditor becomes aware of a conflict of interest (whether actual, potential or perceived) after being appointed by the licensee to conduct an audit, they must notify the licensee and IPART as soon as possible after the discovery.
+The auditor must provide any information to IPART, on request, concerning any conflict of interest.
 The auditor must have adequate internal procedures to identify and manage potential conflicts of interest before accepting any IPART engagements.

-Where a conflict of interest becomes apparent after an auditor has been engaged, they may be required to withdraw from the engagement.
+Where a conflict of interest becomes apparent the auditor may be required to withdraw from the engagement.